Recently Asked Questions

 That said, Oracle is a top consideration.
 The primary reason why Oracle, and many other top-rated companies, are not included in the newsletter portfolios may have nothing to do with them at all, and everything to do with the opportunity cost of investing.
 In the case of Oracle, for one, we're already quite tech-heavy in the newsletter portfolios, and it's difficult to argue with the fantastic performance of Apple and Microsoft the past few years.
 We like Oracle; we've just liked a few tech names better, but Oracle has done well, too.

-It comes down to the idea that we can't include every company we like in the newsletter portfolios, mostly due to sector weighting considerations.
+In many ways, it comes down to the idea that we can't include every company we like in the newsletter portfolios, mostly due to sector weighting considerations.
 In all cases, however, we do our best to highlight those that may not be in there via their attractive price/fair values, Economic Castle ratings, and Dividend Cushion ratios, an oftentimes, their better-than-average Valuentum Buying Index ratings.

 Please feel free to reach out to us at any time at firstname.lastname@example.org.
 Thank you for your questions!